open-cogsci/osdoc/content/pages/download.md

 ### Mac OS

-The Mac OS package doesn't work entirely smoothly on some systems.
+The Mac OS package is slightly outdated, and doesn't work smoothly on some systems.
 We are aware of this, and are working to improve it.

 <a role="button" class="btn btn-default btn-align-left" href="$url-osx-dmg-py2$">
 	Mac OS package (.dmg)